Free and Low-cost Sport and Physical Activity in Islington

 Walking is a great way to be active.
 It is simple and cheap to do.
 You save money if you walk instead of using public transport or a car.
 Walking in Islington has more information about walking in the borough.

-Running is the most popular and easiest sport to do.
+Running is one of the most popular and easiest sports to do.
 You can run almost anywhere and do not need special kit or equipment apart from a decent pair of trainers.
 Running in Islington has information about running clubs.
 This includes:

 - parkrun, which is a free 5k run on Saturdays 9am in parks across the country, including Highbury Fields

 - junior parkrun, which is a free 2k run on Sundays 9am for 4- to 14-year-olds, including Caledonian Park and Highbury Fields

 Cycling is one of the most popular sports to do.
 You can save money if you cycle instead of using public transport or a car.
 Cycling in Islington has information about cycling clubs, maps, routes, free training, free bike repairs, and free bike maintenance.

 Exercising at home costs nothing.
 You could follow a video: